Jim Fairchild

 Kirby James Fairchild is an American guitarist and singer-songwriter.
-He is best known as the lead guitarist of the indie rock bands Grandaddy and Modest Mouse.
+He is best known as a guitarist of the indie rock bands Grandaddy and Modest Mouse.
 Fairchild has released solo material under the pseudonym All Smiles.

 Biography

 Born in Fresno, California, Fairchild moved to Modesto at the age of two, and began to play guitar at the age of 14.
 He has lived in Los Angeles, Chicago, Portland, Oregon, San Francisco, and New York City.
 Since 2014 he has lived in Los Angeles.

 Fairchild joined Grandaddy as guitarist in 1995, and remained with the band until they broke up in 2006.
 He is featured on the Giant Sand release, Cover Magazine.
 In 2001, he was the touring guitarist with Giant Sand, who were the opening act for PJ Harvey.

 In 2005, Fairchild began touring as a guitarist in Modest Mouse before Johnny Marr joined the band.
 He released his first solo album, Ten Readings of a Warning, which he arranged to be carbon neutral, in 2007, as well as a single, "Moth in a Cloud of Smoke".
 Musicians on the album include Solon Bixler, Joe Plummer, Danny Seim, and Janet Weiss.
 The album art was created by Natasha Wheat.